nkurzaw/moderate_fstats_with_limma/README.md

 ```

 ![](README_files/figure-gfm/inspectModF-1.png)<!-- --> If we were to
-obtain $p$-values now, these would be distributed as follows:
+obtain *p*-values now, these would be distributed as follows:

 ``` r
 pvals <- 1 - pf(f_moderated, df1 = df_1, df2 = df_0 + df_2)